Practical One-Round-Trip BFT Replication: Details

 \subsubsection{Agreeing on History}

-Once a replica decides to enter \repair{}, it cancels any timeouts, stops accepting \texttt{SYNC} messages, and begins queuing any client requests.
-In Figure~\ref{fig:repair_messages}, each replica $r$ begins \repair{} by sending a $\signed{\texttt{LOG}, v, i, \mathcal{L}}{r}$ to the leader of the current view , whose replica-id $r^* = v \bmod n$~\circled{1}. $\mathcal{L}$ is the uncommitted log at $r$, starting from \emph{chkpt.idx} or \emph{startIdx}, whichever is greater, with each entry at index $k$ consisting of the hash of the log at $H(k)$ and a client request identifier $(c, s_c, h(op))$, where $h(op)$ is a digest of the client operation.
+Once a replica decides to enter \repair{}, it cancels any timeouts, stops accepting \texttt{SYNC} messages, and pauses releasing client requests from $\emph{etaQ}$.
+As shown in Figure~\ref{fig:repair_messages}, each replica $r$ begins \repair{} by sending a $\signed{\texttt{LOG}, v, i, \mathcal{L}}{r}$ to the leader of the current view, whose replica-id is $r^* = v \bmod n$~\circled{1}. $\mathcal{L}$ is the uncommitted log at $r$, starting from \emph{chkpt.idx}, with each entry at index $k$ consisting of the hash of the log at $H(k)$ and a client request identifier $(c, s_c, h(op))$, where $h(op)$ is a digest of the client operation.